Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 Regulatory Amendment.
 Notwithstanding the Amendment provision in the Agreement, this Attachment shall be automatically modified to conform to required changes to Regulatory Requirements related to Medicaid Programs without the necessity of executing written amendments.
-TennCarereserves the right to direct — to terminate or modify this Attachment when | determines it to be in the best interest of State of Tennessee.
+TennCarereserves the right to direct a to terminate or modify this Attachment when ij determines it to be in the best interest of e State of Tennessee.
 ## 7.2
 Inconsistencies.
 In the event of an inconsistency between terms and conditions of this Attachment and the terms and conditions as set forth in the Agreement, the terms and conditions of this Attachment shall